 Non-Economic Damages

 In most accident cases, the other type of damage that comes into play is non-economic.
-Non-economic damages are the toll on your quality of life, and that of your loved one before they passed away.
+Non-economic damages are the toll on your quality of life and that of your loved one before they pass away.

 Non-economic damages can include: